What are the Texas Toll Roads?

 Utilizing the TollTag program is another way to pay for tolls in Texas.
 This program lets you connect a credit or debit card to your TollTag account and make tag recharge payments online.

 Additionally, you can use cash to pay for tolls.
-In Texas, this is the most typical and affordable method of toll payment.
+In Texas, this is the most typical and affordable toll payment method.
 Whichever route you decide on, be sure to have the cash ready when you approach the toll plaza.

 Leave a Comment